pallets/jinja/docs/templates.rst

 are useful to put often used idioms into reusable functions to not repeat yourself.

-Macros can be defined in helper templates which then are :ref:`imported
-<import>` or directly in the template where they are used.
-There is one big
-difference between those two possibilities.
-A macro that is defined in the template where it's also used has access to the context passed to the template.
-A macro defined in another template and then imported can only access variables defined there or in the global context.

 Here a small example of a macro that renders a form element::

     {% macro input(name, value='', type='text', size=20) -%}